zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 ### The Cost of Thinness (Intellectual Honesty)

-However, this thinness comes with a heavy price tag: **relative to more scaffolded designs, the engine offers no assistance.**
+However, this thinness comes with a heavy price tag: **relative to more scaffolded designs, the engine offers very little procedural assistance.**

 In a more procedural game, a low roll might trigger a specific mechanical penalty that the rules handle for you (e.g., "Take 4 damage").
 In 24XX, a low roll only produces the word "setback."
 It is entirely up to the human beings at the table to decide what that means.

-If the fiction runs thin, the engine offers nothing.
+If the fiction runs thin, the engine offers little structural guidance.
 This can happen when the group is tired, the situation is vague, or no one can think of an interesting consequence.
 There is no table to roll on, no "GM Move" list to consult.
-When the group’s creative output flags, the engine doesn't break; it simply offers **total silence**.
+When the group’s creative output flags, the engine doesn’t break; it simply goes quiet.

 **Behavioral Portrait**: This engine is for groups who want the rules to act as a silent referee that only speaks when asked to resolve uncertainty.
 But if you expect the system to provide creative friction or "correct" answers, the absence of scaffolding can feel like falling into an empty room.